-Bachelor of Science in Music, Media & Performance Technology
+Bachelor of Science in Music, Media and Performance Technology

 This programme might suit you if;